ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper_over_ado_net.md

 Console.WriteLine(await ydbCommand.ExecuteScalarAsync());
 ```

-This example demonstrates outputting `Hello World!` to the console.
+This example demonstrates how to run the `Hello, World!` query and output its result to the console.

 ### Transactions